MarkUgarov/maybe-this-will-help/docker/common/step2/runDockerContainer.md

 ### Prepare volume folder

 Also create a directory which you want to mount for your database.
-It is actually not mandatory, but it prevents some errors that will appear if you database gets bigger.
+It is actually not mandatory, but it prevents some errors that will appear if your database gets bigger.

 ### Prepare docker file